dervishe-/GenBerry/README.md

 ## Tools list:

-* portage2squa.sh:
+### portage2squash:

 	Build a squash image with a portage tree.
-The tree is retrieved from gentoo repository,

-	verified (hash + signature) and the image is created
+The tree is retrieved from gentoo repository, verified (hash + signature) and the image is created

-* kernelbuilder.sh:
+### kernelbuilder:

 	Download the kernel sources on Git